mohamedsaad308/techtrends/screenshots/README.md

 ## Screenshots

-Place any project screenshots in this directory.
+Place any project screenshots in this directory